Archana-blog/product/_pages/about.md

 ---
 layout: post
-title: "About"
+title: "About Me"
 author: "Archana Kumari"
 permalink: /about/
 ---

-A Product Philosopher specialising in Artificial Intelligence and Machine Learning Domain
+I am a Product Philosopher specialising in Artificial Intelligence and Machine Learning Domain

 ### Read More Here
 <ul>